-For the past 33 years, Corra Foundation has contributed to improving the lives of individuals and communities experiencing disadvantage all across Scotland and in developing countries.
-The foundation has given out over £138 million in grants and made almost 15,000 awards to charities.
+Corra Foundation contributes to improving the lives of individuals and communities experiencing disadvantage across Scotland and in developing countries.
+Since 1985, the foundation has given out over £138 million in grants and made over 15,000 awards to charities.

 Our vision is for a society in which people create positive change and enjoy fulfilling lives.

 Our mission is to make a difference to people and communities in Scotland, by encouraging positive change, opportunities, fairness and growth of aspirations, which improve quality of life.